clowdr-app/clowdr-app.github.io/content/resources/accessibility/clowdr-s-committment-to-accessibility.md

 ## **Standards and Browsers**

-We are close to WCAG 2.1 AA compliance, and are also working AAA compliance.
+We are close to WCAG 2.1 AA compliance, and are working on AAA compliance.
 Currently we are working with members of the SIGCHI and IBM Accessibility groups to evaluate, improve and prepare Clowdr for a formal compliance evaluation.
 (Live captioning is a key feature on our list before we go for formal review).

 Currently we support Firefox, Chrome, Edge and Opera browsers on desktop/laptop devices (Windows/Mac/Linux).
 We also support Safari 14 on most recent Mac devices.
 We support Chrome and Firefox mobile on Android.
 We do not currently support iOS devices but are continuing to work on compatibility throughout 2021.